 A number of workshops and resources will be available to educators and districts to help switch over to the newly updated social studies standards.
-DPI follows a three-year suggested rollout plan for new standards; for social studies, Year 1 Understanding the WiSSS will go from Summer 2018 through the 2018-19 school year.
+DPI follows a three-year suggested rollout plan for new standards; for social studies, Year 2 Curriculum Work will go from Summer 2019 through the 2019-20 school year.
 All resources and workshops developed by DPI will reflect this year of understanding.

 Thank you for your patience as I work to get the resources finalized and posted.
 I have added dates below to reflect the due dates I have set for myself.
 You can find my planning spreadsheet here.

 Please consider joining the state Social Studies listserv, which goes out about every other week during the school year.
 That is the first place I will post resources.

 A resource from the WebbAlign portion of the Wisconsin Center for Education Products and Services (WCEPS, at UW-Madison) outlines summary definitions and examples of Webb's Depth of Knowledge (DOK) specifically for social studies.

 Essential Questions tied to the Wisconsin Standards for Social Studies

 One of the first resources I was asked about when the revised standards were adopted in May of 2018 was the Essential Questions document I had made for the Wisconsin Model Academic Standards in Social Studies.
 There was a LOT of interest in having a new document with EQs supporting the new standards.
 I'm happy to say this work is finally complete!